DataMedSci/yagit/docs/source/data_representation.rst

    L -- Left, R -- Right, A -- Anterior, P -- Posterior, S -- Superior, I -- Inferior.

-Specifically, DICOM uses LPS (right to Left, anterior to Posterior, inferior to Superior) coordinate system.
+Specifically, DICOM uses the LPS (right to Left, anterior to Posterior, inferior to Superior) coordinate system.
-MetaImage uses the same system, but it employs "from" notation instead of "to" notation, and thus denotes it as RAI (Right to left, Anterior to posterior, Inferior to superior).
+MetaImage uses the same system, but it employs "from" notation instead of "to" notation, and thus it denotes it as RAI (Right to left, Anterior to posterior, Inferior to superior).
 YAGIT also uses this system.